Social-Developers-Club/localhorst-frontend/README.md

 ## Build & Deployment
 The project is build using Angular, packed into Docker.
 The Angular README and manual can be found [here](/app/README.md).

-This is how to build and run the docker container:
+This is how to build the docker container:
 `docker build -t supportforlocalhorst/localhorst-frontend .`

 ### Note!